A Taste of… deadly lies

 “Yes, Noel Joy.”

-Three years later, Noel became a big sister, to another girl child
+Three years later, Noel became a big sister, to another girl child who was born in a proper hospital with much less drama, but no less love.

 Summer Hope came out screaming and lived life just as loud.